PDXpert PLM Software

 Open the window by selecting

-Preferences are reset when you select Reset my accounts settings checkbox on log-in, and when your user account is recreated (for example, the account is changed from read-only to full-function).
+Preferences are reset when you select Reset my accounts settings checkbox on log-in, and if your user account is recreated (for example, the account is changed from read-only to full-function).

 - Copy me on email notices that I trigger §